Aftermath: 45 - The Garland of the War (2027)

 “I know,” Newton murmurs.
 “Can we talk about this?
 You look miserable.
 You’ve been miserable all day.
 What are you worried about?
 I’m fine.”

-“I could have done more for you,” Hermann says, reaching up to stroke his hair.
+“I could have done more for you.”
+Hermann reaches up to stroke his hair.

 “In what universe?”
-Newton replies, catching Hermann’s hand, kissing his knuckles.
+Newton catches Hermann’s hand and kisses his knuckles.

-“I think if I had been a better person,” Hermann whispers, “I could have been strong enough, mature enough, to help you.”
+“I think if I’d been a better person,” Hermann whispers, “I’d have been strong enough, mature enough, to help you.”

 Hermann nods.

 Newton kisses him.
-It is tentative, gentle, polite.
-Something out of dreams he’d had a dozen years ago: Dr. Geiszler, world-weary and sad, carrying a terrible equanimity.
+It’s tentative, gentle, polite, something out of dreams he’d had a dozen years ago: Dr. Geiszler, world-weary and sad, carrying a terrible equanimity.

-Hermann hadn’t understood, then, what such maturity would cost.
+Hermann hadn’t understood then what such maturity cost.

-Hermann makes every effort to tie him to this moment, his body.
+He makes every effort to tie Newton to this moment, to his body.
 So strange it is that, of the pair of them, Hermann is the one most grounded in this way.
 He would never have predicted such a thing.
-It’s one of the few surprises left, post-drifting.
-Newton cannot entirely get out of his own way, even after eighteen months.
-He will, at unpredictable intervals, go entirely still beneath Hermann’s hands, unable to articulate that which troubles him.
+It’s one of the few surprises left after the Drift.
+Newton cannot get out of his own way, even after eighteen months.
+He will, at unpredictable intervals, go still beneath Hermann’s hands, unable to articulate that which troubles him.

-I will hold you here, he thinks, fiercely.
+I will hold you here, he thinks fiercely, deepening the kiss.

 Comments